izdwuut/gog-picker/README.md

 # Configuration

-GoG picker comes with a `settings.ini.dist` configuration file.
-You have to trim the `.dist` extension first.
+GoG picker comes with a `settings.ini` configuration file.
 In order to make the script work, you have to provide API keys for the following services:
 * Steam API - [here](https://steamcommunity.com/dev/apikey).
 * Reddit API - [here](https://www.reddit.com/prefs/apps/).

+By design, some of the keys reference OS environmental variables but it's perfectly okay to enter those values directly into the config file.

 The configuration is divided into a couple of sections.